bluebanquise/bluebanquise/resources/documentation/monitoring/node_exporter.rst

 Node_exporter
 =============

-The node_exporter is an official exporter from Prometheus, and can be found
+**node_exporter** is an official exporter from Prometheus, which can be found
 here: https://github.com/prometheus/node_exporter

-By default, the node_exporter runs under the port 9100.
+By default, node_exporter runs under the port 9100.

 To access the metrics, either do: